IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    certain resources such as processors, ASICs, and switch fabric.

-   A network slice customer can configure customized topologies without any prior knowledge of the provider's network and resource availability.
-Alternatively, the provider may choose to expose such information a prior to the customer to facilitate the customer with building customized topologies.
-For example, the customer could specify the nodes and links in a customized topology to share the same ids with, or reference, the corresponding nodes and links in the abstract topology exposed a prior by the provider.
+   A network slice customer can configure customized topologies without any prior knowledge of the provider’s network and resource availability.
+However, this could potentially make it difficult for the provider to understand and realize the topology.
+Alternatively, the provider may choose to describe the available resources and capabilities as an abstract topology and expose it to the customer prior to network slice requests.
+This can facilitate the customer with building customized topologies and avoid unnecessary negotiations between the customer and provider.

    The process and the data models for the provider to expose abstract topologies are outside the scope of this document.